Alan Price: The Alan Price Set

+Solo

 During 1966, he enjoyed singles success with "I Put a Spell on You", which reached number 9 in the UK singles chart, and "Hi-Lili, Hi-Lo" which reached number 11 in the same chart.
 In 1967, the Randy Newman song "Simon Smith and His Amazing Dancing Bear" reached number four in the chart, as did his self-penned song, "The House That Jack Built".
 "Don't Stop the Carnival" followed in 1968, and rose to number 13 in the UK singles charts.

 Price went on to host shows such as the musical Price To Play in the late 1960s, which featured him performing and introducing the music of guests such as Fleetwood Mac and Jimi Hendrix.
 His second album, A Price on His Head (1967), featured seven songs by Randy Newman, who was virtually unknown at that time.
-In August 1967, he appeared with The Animals at the hippie love-in that was held in the grounds of Woburn Abbey.
+Also in 1967, Price was No. 1 in the Keyboard Player category of the 1967 Beat Instrumental Gold Star Awards.

-A later association with Georgie Fame resulted in "Rosetta", which became a top-20 hit (1971), reaching number 11 in the UK Singles Chart.
+A later association with Georgie Fame resulted in "Rosetta", which became a top-20 hit in 1971, reaching number 11 in the UK Singles Chart.
 An album followed, Fame and Price, Price and Fame Together.
 During this period, Price and Fame secured a regular slot on The Two Ronnies show produced by BBC Television, and also appeared on the Morecambe and Wise Show.

 He recorded the autobiographical album Between Today and Yesterday (1974) from which the single "Jarrow Song" was taken, returning Price to the UK singles chart at number six.
 The minor single hits by Price "Just For You" and "Baby of Mine" from 1978 and 1979, respectively, as well as being issued on the usual black vinyl, were also released as red, heart-shaped vinyl discs, which reflected the craze for coloured and oddly shaped vinyl records at the time.